dkypuros/atomic-lang-model/docs/walkthrough.md

 - **Colorless Green Suite:** Tests its understanding of syntax independent of meaning, using sentences like Noam Chomsky's famous "Colorless green ideas sleep furiously."

 #### An Experiment in Category Theory: The Fibration Bridge 🤯
 The project includes a forward-thinking experiment called the "Fibration Bridge."
 This uses a high-level mathematical concept (Grothendieck fibrations) to create a clean, modular architecture.
+For the rigorous mathematical treatment of this architecture, see the [Category Theory section](mathematical-foundations.md#3-category-theory-the-fibration-architecture) in our Mathematical Foundations guide.

 - **Base:** The pure syntax from the Rust core.
 - **Fibres:** Different kinds of data that "live on top of" the syntax: